avaframe/AvaFrame/docs/moduleCom1DFA.rst

 By default the friction parameter set *samosATAuto* is active.
 This uses the calculated release volume (including secondary release areas) to determine the parameters used for the samosAT friction model.
-See :ref:`theoryCom1DFA:Friction model:SamosAT friction model` for the limits regarding release volumes.
+See :ref:`samosatfrict` for the limits regarding release volumes.

 DEM input data